Roland-Addy/Detecting-Heart-Disease-A-Data-Intelligence-Fusion/README.md

 # Detecting-Heart-Disease-A-Data-Intelligence-Fusion
+This projects highlights the prevalence of heart diseases, particularly in the United States, where it's a leading cause of death, costing billions each year.
+The proposed data science solution introduces the application of machine learning to predict an individual's propensity for a heart attack.
+By analyzing health data and lifestyle factors, this approach offers early detection and personalized risk assessments.
+Furthermore, it has the potential to aid in the allocation of healthcare resources and even contribute to drug discovery.

 ## Problem Area
 Heart and circulatory diseases is an umbrella term for all diseases of the heart and circulation.
 It includes everything from conditions that are inherited or that a person is born with, to those that develop later, such as coronary heart disease, atrial fibrillation, heart failure, stroke and vascular dementia.
 Globally it’s estimated that 1 in 13 people are living with a heart or circulatory disease.